jackdignamit/Tines-SOAR-and-LimaCharlie-EDR-Automated-Incident-Response-Project/README.md

 - - -

 ## 5️⃣ Establish a link between Tines and LimaCharlie
-Tines allows teams to easily build, automate, and orchestrate security processes without heavy coding.
+Tines enables teams to build and automate security processes without heavy coding.
 It utilizes event-driven "stories" to connect tools and websites to make enriched alerts and decisions using user-friendly interfaces.
 1. To start, create a [Tines](https://tines.com) account.

 2. In Tines, lets establish a link between Tines and LimaCharlie to funnel alerts into our workflow.
 Drag a webhook from the left-hand side to the center of the screen.